Macron’s Islam remarks bring archrivals Iran & Saudi Arabia together to join growing Muslim condemnation of French leader

 Turkish President Recep Tayyip Erdogan questioned Macron’s mental capacity and called for a boycott of French goods, a sentiment that was widely shared on social media in the Muslim world and already supported by several supermarkets.Also on rt.com Erdogan urges Turks to not buy French goods as companies brace for boycott by Muslim nations

-Amid the spat, Pakistani Prime Minister Imran Khan asked Facebook CEO Mark Zuckerberg “to ban Islamophobia just as Facebook has banned questioning or criticising the holocaust.”
+Amid the spat, Pakistani Prime Minister Imran Khan asked Facebook CEO Mark Zuckerberg “to ban Islamophobia" as the social media platform does with questioning or criticizing the Holocaust.

 Like this story?
 Share it with a friend!